 Responsible tourism is about making a positive contribution to the places that need it most.
 Nepal is one of those destinations, especially since the knock-on effects of 2015’s devastating earthquake are still felt.
 Jagan is helping to double tourism’s impact by ensuring that Nepali’s benefit from it for generations to come.
 As motivation to book a trip goes, it doesn’t get much more compelling than that.

-You can also make a positive impact just by booking and adventure in Nepal with Jagan and his team.
+Make a positive impact just by booking and adventure in Nepal with Jagan and his team.